More than 50 people describe sexual harassment in Congress

 Travis Moore, a former aide to ex-Rep. Henry Waxman, started a signature-gathering campaign last week calling on congressional leaders to reform "inadequate" sexual harassment policies in Congress.
 His letter has gathered over 1,500 signatures.

-Moore told CNN that he was deeply affected by a close friend who confided in him that, while she was an aide in the Senate, she constantly received sexual comments from a superior, who was an aide.
+Moore told CNN that he was deeply affected by a close friend who confided in him that, while she was an aide in the Senate, she received sexual comments from a superior, who was an aide.
 When she reported the behavior to her chief of staff, she was "questioned harshly about it and her motives were questioned."

 The accused aide was not reprimanded and there was no recourse.

-Note: This story has been updated to reflect that Tuesday's House hearing on sexual harassment has completed.